droneshire/camarogeneration/README.md

 4) Run the tool (can use the batch script provided) or run python cg_ui.py

-5) Browse for the image list CSV
+5) Go to the 'Process Images' tab and browse for the image list CSV

 6) If you want images erased after being processed, check the 'Erase Images' checkbox